daedon/Fooocus-API-XYZ/README.md

 ```
 What is included in the image name can be configured with saveNameCFG in config.py
 ```
-saveNameCFG 0: Image file name contains no parmeters, only jobName, image # and time stamp. myJob_0001_024844
+saveNameCFG 0: Image file name contains no parameters, only jobName, image # and time stamp. myJob_0001_024844

 saveNameCFG 1: Image name contains parameter value only.